-The Balance Sheet shows the value of the assets and liabilities at 31 March 2020.
+The Balance Sheet shows the value of the assets and liabilities at 31 March 2021.
 The net assets of the Authority (assets less liabilities) are matched by the reserves held by the Authority.
 Reserves are classified in two categories.
 The first category of reserves are usable reserves, i.e. those reserves that the Authority may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use (for example the Capital Receipts Reserve that may only be used to fund capital expenditure or repay debt).
-The second category of reserves are those that the Authority is not able to use to provide services.
-This category of reserve includes reserves that hold unrealised gains and losses (for example the Revaluation Reserve), where amounts would only become available to provide services if the assets are sold; and reserves that hold timing differences shown in the Movement in Reserves Statement line 'Adjustments between accounting basis and funding basis under regulations.'
+The second category of reserves that hold unrealised gains and losses (for example the Revaluation Reserve), where amounts would only become available to provide services if the assets are sold; and reserves that hold timing differences shown in the Movement in Reserves Statement line 'Adjustments between accounting basis and funding basis under regulations.'